srusher/Meta-ONT/README.md

 ## Summary

-**Meta-ONT** is a bioinformatics workflow that accepts ONT reads as input and runs them through the following processes:
+**Meta-ONT** is optimized for long, Nanopore read and is designed to filter and denoise environmental samples to produce meaningful assemblies and identify pathogens of interests.
+It expects dorado trimmed, ONT reads as input and runs them through the following processes:

 1. _OPTIONAL_: Subsampling ([`BBMap`](https://github.com/BioInfoTools/BBMap))